How To Control Cherry Shrimp Population?

 Too Much Bioload

-The filter of the tank won’t be able to cope up with the bioload of the shrimps.
-It will be just too much to handle.
-Also, you’ll need to perform water changes multiple times a week in order to keep the water parameters in the ideal range.
-Otherwise, the cherry shrimps will start to die.
+The tank filter won’t be able to cope with the shrimp’s bioloadโ€”it will be just too much to handle.
+Also, you’ll need to perform water changes multiple times a week to keep the water parameters in the ideal range.
+Otherwise, the cherry shrimp will start to die.

 Owner: Kaz Brown